The Belt Railway of Chicago has been an integral part of the region's

 Island); Pennsylvania; Pere Marquette; and Chesapeake & Ohio (keep

-in mind that at this time the large eastern trunk link, Baltimore &
+in mind that at this time the large eastern trunk line, Baltimore &

 Ohio already had its own terminal railroad serving Chicago, the